No. 6 Alabama adds another SEC title, edges LSU at tourney - WTMJ

 Jones, both the SEC Player of the Year and Defensive Player of the Year, finished with 13 points and 11 rebounds.

-Jaden Shackelford led Alabama with 21 points, and Ellis and Jahvon Quinerly each had 14.
+Jaden Shackelford led Alabama with 21 points, and Ellis and Quinerly each had 14.

 Watford finished with a career-high 30 points for LSU.
 Smart added 21 and Cameron Thomas had 18.